 To conclude: make moving in Vancouver less wasteful with these cardboard box DIYs!

 Moving doesn’t have to be a waste.
-Try your hand at some cardboard reusing projects if you chose not to go with the Frogbox idea.
-And if you’re not a DIY-er, there’s always the recycling bin!
+If you’re not a DIY-er, there’s always the recycling bin!
 Keep it green folks!